ronishae/sts2-deck-tracker/README.md

 ### Orbs
 * Orb passive damage goes to the entity that channeled the orb
-* Extra passive procs from Darkness, Loop, or Gold Plated Cables are attributed accordingly
+* Extra passive procs from Darkness, Tesla Coil, Loop, or Gold Plated Cables are attributed accordingly
 * The damage from the first orb evoke goes to the original channeler.
 Further evokes are given to the card that added the extra proc
   (e.g. Dual Cast, Shatter, Multicast).
+* Extra damage from focus is attributed to the entities that applied the focus (e.g. Hotfix, Defragment, Data Disk)
+* Extra damage on lightning orbs from Infused Core is also attributed accordingly

 ### Card Generation
 * Card generators get damage for the cards that they generate (e.g. Blade Dance, Infernal Blade, Spectrum Shift)